noir-lang/noir/docs/docs/learn/concepts/communication/public_private_calls/main.md

 To avoid this issue, we permit the use of historical data as long as the data has not been nullified previously.
 Note, that because this must include nullifiers that were inserted after the proof generation, but before execution we need to nullify (and insert the data again) to prove that it was not nullified.
 Without emitting the nullifier we would need our proof to point to the current head of the nullifier tree to have the same effect, e.g., back to the race conditions we were trying to avoid.

-In this model, instead of informing the builder of our intentions, we construct the proof $\pi$ and then provide them with the transaction results (new commitments and nullifiers, contract deployments and cross-chain messages) in addition to $\pi$.
-The builder will then be responsible for inserting these new commitments and nullifiers into the state.
+In this model, instead of informing the builder of our intentions, we construct the proof $\pi$ and then provide them with the transaction results (new note hashes and nullifiers, contract deployments and cross-chain messages) in addition to $\pi$.
+The builder will then be responsible for inserting these new note hashes and nullifiers into the state.
 They will be aware of the intermediates and can discard transactions that try to produce existing nullifiers (double spend), as doing so would invalidate the rollup proof.

 On the left-hand side of the diagram below, we see the fully public world where storage is shared, while on the right-hand side, we see the private world where all reads are historical.